ats-lang/ATS-CodeBook/RECIPE/README.md

 ## [Hangman](./Hangman)

-This example gives a straightforward implementation of Hangman, the famous word-guessing game.
+This example gives a straightforward implementation of Hangman, a famous word-guessing game.
 A linear stream is employed to handle inputs from the player.
 Also, the game-state is passed as a call-by-reference argument to the game-loop (so as for it to be updated).